Union of the Russian People: Party leaders and organisation

 The supreme body of URP was called the Main Council (Главный Совет).
-Its chairman Alexander Dubrovin had two deputies: noble landowner and future Duma Deputy Vladimir Purishkevich and engineer A. I. Trishatny.
+Alexander Dubrovin served as chairman from the party's founding in 1905 until its dissolution in 1917, with two deputy chairmen: noble landowner and future Duma deputy Vladimir Purishkevich, and engineer Alexander Trishatny.
+Trishatny was also one of the principal authors of the URP Charter and organised an extensive regional network across the Empire, with Dubrovin crediting him with establishing some sixty local branches.
+Purishkevich held his post until 1907, when internal disputes led him to break from the URP and found the Michael the Archangel Russian People's Union.

+Trishatny also resigned at that time but returned briefly to the deputy chairmanship in 1908 following Purishkevich's departure, before stepping down permanently.
 From six other board members (Pavel Bulatzel, George Butmi, P. P. Surin and others) four belonged to the merchant estate, and two were peasants by origin.
-A merchant from Petersburg I. I. Baranov was the treasurer of the URP, and barrister Sergei Trishatny (elder brother of a Deputy Chairman) performed as secretary.
+A merchant from Petersburg I. I. Baranov was the treasurer of the URP, and barrister Sergei Trishatny (elder brother of Alexander Trishatny) performed as secretary.
 Another leading intellectual of the URP was B. V. Nikolsky, privatdozent (senior lecturer) at Petersburg University.

 The arguably most influential organization of the Union outside of the imperial capitals was active in Kyiv, centre of the Southwestern Krai.
 The Kyiv Department of the Union of Russian People was led by Anatoly Savenko and Vasily Shulgin as its most prominent members.
 Later the Main Council increased to 12 members, among which S. D. Chekalov, M. N. Zelensky, Ye.
 D. Golubev, N. N. Yazykov, G. A. Slipak are mentioned.
+Walter Laqueur characterised the social composition of the URP as "a strange mixture of aristocracy, petty bourgeoisie and the dregs of large cities".